Zero-Knowledge Proofs and the Economics of Verification

 Bitcoin was designed primarily as a monetary asset and settlement network, so expressive computation on top of it has always been limited by design.
 Ethereum expanded that design space by allowing more complex programs, which is why lending, exchanges, and other financial applications grew there first.
 But blockchains still impose severe constraints.
 Computation is expensive, throughput is limited, and the cost of moving meaningful value is often too high.

 This is where zero-knowledge proofs and related distributed-systems primitives become useful.
 A zero-knowledge proof lets one party show that a computation was done correctly without revealing the underlying data and without forcing everyone else to rerun the computation.
-The crucial asymmetry is that proving is expensive, but verification is much cheaper.
+The key asymmetry is that proving is expensive, but verification is much cheaper.
 That is what makes the technique economically meaningful rather than just mathematically elegant.

 At the beginning it’s difficult to grasp, even for engineers, that this technology is possible.
 The mathematics behind it, until recently, seemed magical, and that’s why it was called moon math.
 Thanks to ZKPs, transferring money in systems similar to Bitcoin becomes cheaper and much faster because there is no need for every node to re-execute each transaction.
 In some architectures, one node can process all the transactions and prove them using ZKPs, while the rest simply verify them, saving valuable computing resources.
 Among other things, ZKPs enable creating a financial system that doesn’t depend on social trust like traditional finance and that doesn’t depend as much on re-executing algorithms as Bitcoin.